-Are Thinking About Adding A Boston Terrier To Your Family?
+Are You Thinking About Adding A Boston Terrier To Your Family?

 Choosing a Boston Terrier as a member of the family is serious business.
 Its one of the few times in your life you will be able to choose a member of your own family.
 You must take the time to search for the right Boston Terrier and the right breeder.

-There are many ways to locate Boston Terrier breeders and one is through our Breeder Referral, Ms. Billie Bunch at: firstname.lastname@example.org We have also have a list of BTCA Affiliate Clubs so that you can contact their representatives for suggestions.
+Use our breeder referral searcher above to find a breeder near you or check out our list of BTCA Affiliate Clubs so that you can contact their representatives for suggestions.
 If they have an upcoming show or trial you can observe many Bostons at one location and talk to various breeders.
 You can talk to or visit with different breeders to find one whose goals for their dogs meet your needs.

 We strongly recommend that you do not buy from a pet shop.
 It is a violation of BTCA Code of Ethics for BTCA registered Boston Terries to be sold in pet shops.